modorethegreat/Nemesis/LGM-1.md

 # LGM-1: Baseline Architecture (PhysicsX-style Encoder)

 The LGM-1 architecture serves as the baseline for comparison against the NEMESIS (LMA-based) architecture.
-It aims to replicate the encoder style found in PhysicsX's mesh-to-physical-property prediction pipeline, primarily utilizing a DiffusionNet-like approach for mesh encoding.
+It aims to replicate the encoder style found in PhysicsX's mesh-to-physical-property prediction pipeline, with the only difference in approach being that a simple MLP is used for mesh encoding.

 ## Encoder: DiffusionNet-style

 The core of the LGM-1 encoder is a DiffusionNet-style architecture.
 DiffusionNet is a neural network architecture designed for processing data on arbitrary meshes.
 It operates by defining a diffusion process on the mesh, allowing information to propagate across the mesh surface.
+This has yet to be implemented for comparison in this repository.

 ### Mathematical Foundation (Conceptual)